domfarolino/algorithms/src/datastructures/binary_search_tree/README.md

 An inorder traversal of this tree is `[3, 5(1), 5(2), 5(3)]`, and starting with 5(3), our algorithm above will correctly produce 5(2).
-From there we'll start with 5(2), and you can see we'll produce 5(1) but finding the maximum value in the subtree rooted at 3.
+From there we'll start with 5(2), and you can see we'll produce 5(1) by finding the maximum value in the subtree rooted at 3.
 From here, 5(1) does not have a left subtree, so we no longer fall into the trivial case.
 Let's see how we can make the rest of our algorithm work.

 When the given node does not have a left subtree, we'll have to start from the root and work our way down.
-Each node we come across will fall into one of two simple cases (not considering duplicates):
+Each node we come across will fall into one of two simple cases:

   1. `curr->val < elem->val`
-     - Here, `curr` is a valid inorder predecessor, so we'll keep track of it, but we should explore the right subtree, to attempt to find a more maximal inorder predecessor
+     - Here, `curr` is a valid inorder predecessor, so we'll keep track of it, but we should explore the right subtree, to attempt to find a more maximal predecessor
   1. `curr->val >= elem->val`
      - When `curr`'s value is greater than our node's value, we don't have what we need, so all we can do is traverse the left subtree in hopes of finding something closer to what we want.
+     - Even if `curr`'s value is the same as our node's value, all we've come across is a duplicate successor (unless `curr == elem`), so we still want to continue down the left subtree.
 In fact, even if `curr` and `elem` are the same node, going down the left subtree is still safe;
-       since we know the left subtree doesn't exist, going down it will stop our traversal
+       we know the left subtree doesn't exist, and going down it will stop our traversal

-The algorithm described by the above conditions can feel a bit nuanced, so let's see how it plays out with a few good examples that exercise the above conditions (including dealing with duplicates):
+The algorithm described by the above conditions can feel a bit nuanced, so let's see how it plays out with a few good examples that exercise the above conditions (and deal with duplicates):

 ```
   4